oyaron/NGSF/README.md

 `"z_range_begin"`,`"z_range_end"`,`"z_int"`: redshift values from which to build an array over which to look for the best fit.

-`"resolution"`: the resolution of the fit, the default is 10Å, however, if the spectra is of lower quality then the fit will be performed automatically at 30Å.
+`"resolution"`: the resolution of the fit, the default for SEDM is 30Å, however, if the spectra is of higher resolution then 10Å can be specified.

 `"temp_gal_tr"`, `"temp_sn_tr"`: template library folders over which to look in order to find the fit.
 It is recommended that the user uses the full library as is.

-`"lower_lam"`: Lower bound for wavelength over which to perform the fit `"upper_lam"`: Upper bound for wavelength over which to perform the fit, if this is equal to `"lower_lam"` then the wavelength range will be chosen automatically as that of the object to fit ± 300Å
+`"lower_lam"`: Lower bound for wavelength over which to perform the fit

+`"upper_lam"`: Upper bound for wavelength over which to perform the fit, if this is equal to `"lower_lam"` then the wavelength range will be chosen automatically as that of the object to fit ± 300Å

 `"error_spectrum"` : refers to the type of routine used to perform the calculation of the error spectrum.
 The recommended one is `sg` Savitzky-Golay, there is also the option of `linear` estimation and the option `included` in which the user can use the error spectrum that comes with an object if he wants to, however, this is not recommended.